Prior to Arrival

 Before coming to campus, be sure you have completed the following:

-- Sign up for COVID-19 Gateway Testing or request an exemption to the required testing (see Required Gateway COVID-19 Testing below).
+- If you are an uncleared (unvaccinated or non-testing exempt) student, sign up for COVID-19 Gateway Testing or request an exemption to the required testing (see Required Gateway COVID-19 Testing below).

 - Submitted your Health History Form and Immunization Record to Stetson Health Service.
 You won't be able to receive keys without having submitted these forms.